paswotz/mg4-headunit-ui-mod/README.md

 ![IMG_7242](https://github.com/user-attachments/assets/ee0e91c5-dc21-40ee-a962-243529e91b5c)

 **A project to port newer MG vehicle UI features to the legacy MG4 infotainment system.**
+> [!WARNING]
+> Currently, this mod only works with MG4 SE (Standard) models.

 ## Installation methods

 **Manual**

+>You already have access to the internal Android system (AAOS) to sideload apk's.
-1. Download the APK and copy it to a FAT32 formatted USB drive.
+1. Download the latest APK from [releases](https://github.com/paswotz/mg4-headunit-ui-mod/releases) and copy it to a FAT32 formatted USB drive.
-2. Install the APK via the Android system menu using the Files app.
+2. Install the APK via the Android system menu using the "Files" app.

-**Automatic**
-- Coming soon
+**Recommend**
+> [!IMPORTANT]
+> This installation method coming soon.
+1. Download the latest "usb_ota_update.zip" from [release](https://github.com/paswotz/mg4-headunit-ui-mod/releases) page.
+2. Insert a USB drive (4–32 GB) into your PC and format it as FAT32.
+3. Copy the downloaded .zip file directly to the root directory of the USB drive.
+4. In the car, connect the USB drive, open the phone dialer and enter `#*#4479*#*`.
+5. Select "USB Update".
+First install "AVN-VIP".
+After reboot repeat the steps and select "AVN-SOC".

 **Deinstall**
+1. Open the android settings and go to the installed apps.
+2. Search and select the "launcher" app.
-- For deinstall, simply open Android settings, go to installed apps and select launcher.
-Tab on the three dots > deinstall.
+3. Tab on the three dots and select "deinstall".

-## What works after patching

-✅ AS33 launcher UI loads on EH32 hardware

-✅ All widgets, cards and icons loads correctly

-## Known limitations / open issues

-⚠️ Widget tiles are not yet correctly sized for the EH32 display resolution

-⚠️ No batterycard anymore

-⚠️ For now i only patched the launcher.apk to AS33

-## ToDo's

-✍️ Patch more APK's to AS33 for full infotainemnt menu

-✍️ Add different installation method via usb upgrade from the engineering menu

-✍️ Find MG4 (Urban), MGS5, MGS6...
-FCIM for the latest car model infotainment UI

 ## Target hardware